 If physical distancing measures introduce new health and safety risks, employers must manage those risks too.

-The DHHS and the Australian Government Department of Health have posters and other resources aimed at educating the public about coronavirus (COVID-19).
+The DH and the Australian Government Department of Health have posters and other resources aimed at educating the public about COVID-19.
 These can be placed in client-facing work environments (for example in workplace entrances).

 Physical distancing practice examples

 Employees are within 1.5 metres of one another, side by side or facing workstations.

 Physical barriers such as partitions, separate employees from each other.